This post may contain affiliate links. Read my disclosure policy.

 - Don’t Over-Mix the Batter: Over-mixing the cake batter can lead to changes in texture, and can also cause the cake to sink after baking.
 To ensure a rich yet fluffy cake, mix your ingredients until they’re just combined, and don’t get too whisk-happy!

 - Use Your Favorite Frosting.
 While chocolate on chocolate is pretty epic, you can always use Vanilla Buttercream or Cream Cheese Frosting.
-Or go with the classic combo of chocolate and peanut butter and stuff some peanut butter ganache between the layers.
+Or go with the classic combo of chocolate and peanut butter and cover it with my Peanut Butter Frosting.
+You can also use it to make a Hagrid Cake for Harry Potter fans!

 How to Store Extras